Energy storage and coherence in closed and open quantum batteries: Acknowledgments

 We acknowledge the support of NNSA for the U.S. DoE at LANL under Contract No. DE-AC52-06NA25396.
-A.H. acknowledges partial support from NSF award number 2014000.
+A.H. acknowledges support from NSF award number 2014000.
 FC was also financed via DOE-LDRD grants PRD20170660 and PRD20190195.
-L.P.G.P. acknowledges partial support by AFOSR MURI project ``Scalable Certification of Quantum Computing Devices and Networks'', DoE ASCR FAR-QC (award No. DE-SC0020312), DoE BES Materials and Chemical Sciences Research for Quantum Information Science program (award No. DE-SC0019449), DoE ASCR Quantum Testbed Pathfinder program (award No. DE-SC0019040), NSF PFCQC program, AFOSR, ARO MURI, AFOSR MURI, and NSF PFC at JQI.
+L.P.G.P. acknowledges partial support by AFOSR MURI project ``Scalable Certification of Quantum Computing Devices and Networks'', DoE ``Fundamental Algorithmic Research for Quantum Computing (FAR-QC)", DoE ASCR FAR-QC (award No. DE-SC0020312), DoE BES Materials and Chemical Sciences Research for Quantum Information Science program (award No. DE-SC0019449), DoE ASCR Quantum Testbed Pathfinder program (award No. DE-SC0019040), NSF PFCQC program, AFOSR, ARO MURI, AFOSR MURI, and NSF PFC at JQI.
 B.Y. also acknowledges support from the U.S. DoE, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, Condensed Matter Theory Program, and partial support from the Center for Nonlinear Studies.